arunpraba/reactjs.org/src/content/reference/react/useTransition.md

 `useTransition` returns an array with exactly two items:

 1. The `isPending` flag that tells you whether there is a pending transition.
-2. The [`startTransition` function](#starttransition) that lets you mark a state update as a transition.
+2. The [`startTransition` function](#starttransition) that enables you mark a state update as a transition.

 ---

 ### `startTransition` function {/*starttransition*/}

-The `startTransition` function returned by `useTransition` lets you mark a state update as a transition.
+The `startTransition` function returned by `useTransition` enables you mark a state update as a transition.

 ```js {6,8}
 function TabContainer() {